GoogleCloudPlatform/ai-platform-samples/setup/README.md

 source ./setup/variables.sh
 ```

-*Note:* If you do not yet have a service account key downloaded, please follow the instructions
+*Note:* The service account key is a json file.
+If you do not yet have a service account key downloaded,
-in the next step to create and download one.
+please follow the instructions in the next step to create and download one.

 7- Create and download a service account key.